 Buyers say the flattest reclining position sits awkwardly and isn’t very comfortable.

-You've got your shades, your bathing suit, a good book, and you've remembered to pack your sunscreen – now all you need is a beach chair to make your trip to the waterfront complete.
+You've got your shades, your bathing suit, a good book, and you've remembered to pack your sunscreen – now all you need is a beach chair to make your day at the waterfront complete.

 The question is, how do you identify which beach chair is best from all those on the market?
 Not all beach chairs are created equally; some will last through years of seaside fun while others might not make it through a season without breaking.